-15836 (1995 DA2) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+15836 (1995 DA2) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1995 DA2 as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 1995 DA2's orbit is determined by observations dating back to March 30, 1995.
 It was last officially observed on March 19, 2018.
 The IAU Minor Planet Center records 41 observations used to determine its orbit.